Door Peninsula Strategic Analysis

 Strategic Analysis Process Steps

-- Public Review – The public is given at least 45 days to review and provide comments on the draft strategic analysis.
+- Public Review and Comment– The public will be given at least 45 days to review and provide comments on the draft SA report.

-- Comment Summary – The DNR will consider all comments received and may revise the strategic analysis.
+- DNR Review of Public Comments – The DNR will consider and summarize all public comments received on the draft SA report before completing the analysis.